scality/backbeat/docs/replication-retry.md

 * Using a hash or list data structure in Redis to store the keys.
 While potentially more memory efficient, we want to leverage Redis' expiry feature which is not supported for these data types.

+* Setting the key immediately in Redis in the replication status processor.
+We have opted instead to push the key to a dedicated topic and have a consumer of that topic handle setting the Redis key.
+This design decouples the replication status processor from Redis, allowing for a reliable history of failed operations in the case that the Redis server is offline.